WoodburyShortridge/jfkc/_posts/2017-06-9-Raised-Line-Drawings-of-the-Kennedy-Center.md

 ---
-title: Raised Line Drawings of the Kennedy Center
+title: Raised Line Drawings of the LightHouse
 subtitle: LightHouse for the Blind and Visually Impaired
 description: Chris Downey is an architect, planner, and consultant who is blind and uses raised-line drawings in his work.
 image: Downey.png